Azure CIP

 Privileged Identity Management (PIM) Requests

 Privileged Identity Management (PIM) is a service in Azure Active Directory (Azure AD) that enables you to manage, control, and monitor access to important resources at DfE such as access to staging and production environments.
+We use it for Azure resources and Groups.

 To request access to your eligible assignments, follow the steps below: